JahnaviSatishShanbhag/Pet_Adoption_App/README.md

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:

-- [To run this pet adoption application use the command] flutter run In command promt navigate to the respective foldre where the project lies and type the command
+- To run this pet adoption application use the command
+  - In command prompt navigate to the respective folder where the project lies and type the command
+  - Then type flutter run

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials,